 Bumble Bee snails do not eat corals, and therefore they are safe for reefs.

-However, if sufficient food is not provided, they will feed on reef polychaetes (including Bristle worms) and other micro fauna that can be beneficial to a marine aquarium and your corals.
+However, if sufficient food is not provided, they will feed on reef polychaetes (including Bristle worms, but do not expect them to control their population) and other micro fauna that can be beneficial to a marine aquarium and your corals.

 Bumble Bee Snail and Vermetid Snails